bias-barometer/bias-barometer/README.md

 barometer.results["bias_df"]
 ```

-`glove-twitter-25` is only one of the models made available by Gensim that can be loaded using `WordEmbeddingsModel`; See for a complete list the [Gensim-data repository](https://github.com/RaRe-Technologies/gensim-data#models).
+`glove-twitter-25` is only one of the models made available by Gensim that can be loaded using `GloveEmbeddingsModel`; See for a complete list the [Gensim-data repository](https://github.com/RaRe-Technologies/gensim-data#models).
 </details>

 <details>